American Express National Bank is the 26th largest bank in the U.S. by asset size with just shy of $122 billion in total assets.

 American Express CD Rates

-The national average for a 12 month CDs sits at just 0.26% APY currently, however, many credit unions are still offering well above 1.00% APY on 12 month terms.
+The national average for a 12 month CDs sits at just 0.14% APY currently, however, many credit unions are still offering near 0.50% APY on 12 month terms.

 American Express’s certificates of deposit still feature ascending rates with ascending terms – meaning the longer you lock up your funds, the higher the rate you will receive.
-While this is standard and to be expected in normal market conditions, it is not what we presently see with a number of online banks and credit unions – where the ominous inverted yield curve has taken effect.
+While this is standard and to be expected in normal market conditions, it is not what we presently see with a number of online banks and credit unions.

 There is no minimum deposit or balance requirement to open and maintain an American Express CD.
 Any positive balance will earn the fixed APY on the account and you’ll never be charged a fee.
 You just need to deposit funds within 30 days of being approved for an account.